 First, through their example and influence

-As Lucien, a student at Oakwood University puts it,
+As Lucien, a former student of Oakwood University put it:

 “Whether it’s basketball, or health principles, or Revelation, they focus on academics as well as spirituality.
-This has made me comfortable to share with my professors beyond homework, to what I’m going through.”
+This has made me comfortable to share with my professors, from homework to what I’m going through.”

 Second, through classroom instruction based on the Bible

-Teachers make the Bible the basis of all instruction you’ll receive in class.
+Teachers make the Bible the basis of all instruction.
 Its principles are infused into the whole curriculum.

 Third, through the religious activities that are part of the daily schedule and school calendar

-You’ll have prayer, Scripture readings, and worship as part of the daily school routine.
+Prayer, Scripture readings, and worship are part of the daily school routine.

-Also, different Adventist institutions always host different spiritually enriching events, sprinkled throughout the school year.
-So, you’ll have many occasions to attend:
+Also, different Adventist institutions always host different spiritually enriching events, sprinkled throughout the school year, such as:

 Fourth, through community outreach and mission activities that inspire a spirit of loving service to God and man

-Adventist school curriculums always include community outreach programs as part of their graduation requirements.
+Adventist school curriculums always typically community service as part of their graduation requirements.

 - Thanksgiving luncheons